BSC-ES/providentia/docs/source/BSC-download.md

 - Answer `n` to the prompt:
   _"Model data was detected in the configuration file.
 Do you want to download the interpolated version?
 (Otherwise, the non-interpolated model data will be downloaded)"_
   or set `dl_interpolated = False` in your configuration.
+- **If the configuration file contains only model data and no networks, non-interpolated model data will be downloaded automatically.**

 ### HPC non-interpolated downloads
 In some cases, model data exists in `esarchive`, but not all HPC machines have direct access to it.
 When interpolation needs to be performed on a machine without `esarchive` access, the model data must first be copied from `esarchive` to `gpfs`.